R1TE5H/Data_Structures-Algorithms/Data_Structures/JavaScript/Arrays.md

    // arr4 --> [4, 3, 2, 1]
    ```

-   -`join(separator)` returns a string containing each element of the array separated by the separator parameter.
+   - `join(separator)` returns a string containing each element of the array separated by the separator parameter.

    ```javascript
    const arr = [1, 2, 3, 4];